velish-qubadov/Image-Caption-Generator/README.md

 # Image-Caption-Generator
-This project generates descriptive captions for images using a combination of a pretrained DenseNet201 feature extractor and an LSTM-based caption generator implemented with TensorFlow/Keras.
+This system generates descriptive captions for images using a deep learning architecture that combines:

-A simple Streamlit interface allows users to upload images and get caption predictions locally.
+1.A pretrained DenseNet201 convolutional neural network for image feature extraction

+2.An LSTM-based sequence generator for caption generation

+The solution includes a user-friendly Streamlit interface for local deployment and testing.

 ## Dataset
 This project uses the dataset [Flickr 8k Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k) from Kaggle.